Oluwamayowa Amusat, Ph.D.

 Research Interests

-My interests generally centre around in the topic of accelerating first principles models and scientific simulation with AI/ML.
+My interests generally centre around in the topic of accelerating first principles models, scientific simulation, and optimization with AI/ML.
 More specifically, my research interests lie in the area of computer-aided process engineering: the incorporation of the latest advances in modelling, optimization, machine learning and decision support techniques to the improvement and enhancement of process systems.
-I am currently working on developing data-driven modelling and machine learning techniques to support the design of advanced energy and water desalination systems.
-These efforts are part of the DOE-funded IDAES and NAWI projects and explore the interface between machine learning, operations research and process systems engineering.
+I am especially passionate about leveraging data-driven solutions and optimization to advance sustainability goals in the energy and water sectors.
+My current efforts in this space are as part of the DOE-funded IDAES and NAWI projects and explore the interface between machine learning, operations research and process systems engineering.

-I am currently involved a number of projects:
+I am (or have previously been) involved a number of DOE-funded research projects:

 IDAES